haneenmustafa03/codepath-prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+APP BRAINSTORMING:
+FAVORITE APPS:
+1. Reddit:
+Reddit is one of my favorie applications due to the anonymous aspect of the app.
+I also enjoy the fact that there are many different groups within reddit where people with simillar interests can talk and collaborate.
+It is also a great place to go when you have certain questions that you can't find the answer to on the internet.
+2. Instagram:
+Instagram is one of my favorite apps because it is widely used by people everywhere, making it easy to connect with friends and family.
+I like that Instagram gives users the option to be creative with their platforms as well.
+You can use this platform both anonymously or share your personal life on the app.
+3. X (formerly known as twitter):
+I enjoy the way that X keeps posts short and simple.
+The character limit is nice and is a feature that is unique to twitter posts.
+I also like that this app is mainly used to share links and post quick thoughts.

+APPS I WOULD LIKE TO CREATE:
+An app I would like to create is an app where users can trade clothes.
+These apps have been unsuccessful in the past, so I would try to get influencers to endorse the app, and even trade clothes with other app users to gain popularity for the app.
+I love fashion and I love clothes so this would be an app I would definitely want to introduce to the app store.